City-of-Bloomington/City-of-Bloomington.github.io/LinuxInstallHelp/Solr.md

 #### Comment out the extra, external dependencies
 The example configuration also includes some lines loading external dependencies.
 However, the example solrconfig.xml cannot really know ahead of time wher you've put your source code.
 So, in order for these to load correctly, you would need to edit these lines, and put in the full path to the Solr source code your downloaded.

 Fortunately, these are only needed for some more advanced things you can do with Solr.
-The CRM does not use any of this fancy stuff, and these are not needed.
+None of our applications use any of this fancy stuff, and these are not needed.
 So, you can safely just comment out these external dependencies.

 ```bash
 sudo nano conf/solrconfig.xml